hoangduytran/blender-manual/manual/compositing/types/transform/map_uv.rst

 Map a texture using UV coordinates, to apply a texture to objects in compositing.

-May be used in combination with ::doc:`Cryptomatte Node </compositing/types/mask/cryptomatte>'` to apply the texture only to specific objects.
+May be used in combination with :doc:`Cryptomatte Node </compositing/types/mask/cryptomatte>` to apply the texture only to specific objects.